Reclaiming the Archive

 Yannick Lowery

-Written By: Umi Patterson
+Interview By: Umi Patterson

 Philadelphia based, multi-disciplinary artist, Yannick Lowery of Severe Paper works at the intersection of memory, research, and radical imagination.
 Through collage, animation, cyanotypes, and sculpture, his practice reexamines Black histories and the spaces they occupy; not only as they were, but as speculative tools to question the present and reframe our relationship to time itself.